JackRBlack/text2html/README.md

 ## Introduction

 `html` is a powerful language for writing and publishing blogs.
 However, not everyone knows its syntax clearly.
 For example, little Wendy want to publish blogs on my website, but she knows little about `html`.
 This is exactly where this idea comes from.
-With this program, everyone is able to write html blogs with markdown rules.
+With this program, everyone is able to write html blogs with basic markdown rules.

 ## Features